Elie Kaunfer

 Elie Kaunfer (b.
-1973) is an American rabbi and serves as president and CEO of Yeshivat Hadar in Manhattan.
+1973) is an American rabbi who serves as president and CEO of Yeshivat Hadar in Manhattan.
 Kaunfer has been named as a leading American rabbi by The Forward and Newsweek.

 Career

-Elie Kaunfer received a doctorate from the Jewish Theological Seminary of America, his dissertation concerned Jewish liturgy.
+Kaunfer received a doctorate from the Jewish Theological Seminary of America; his dissertation concerned Jewish liturgy.
 Kaunfer was a co-founder and served as the executive director of Mechon Hadar (Hadar Institute), also known as Yeshivat Hadar.
-He also was a co-founder of the independent minyan Kehilat Hadar which is affiliated with the institute.
+He was also a co-founder of the independent minyan Kehilat Hadar affiliated with the institute.
 Additionally, he served as a fellow at the Avi Chai Foundation.
 Aside from his rabbinic role at Hadar, Kaunfer worked in journalism and banking.

 Publications

-Kaunfer co-authored a book with Jonathan Sarna on the rise of independent Jewish congregations and their contribution to building Jewish communities:
+Kaunfer authored a book (with a preface by Jonathan Sarna) on the rise of independent Jewish congregations and their contribution to building Jewish communities: